Review of Mathletics - an online math practice system

 The other resources in Mathletics (the printed workbooks – especially the series F/G – the Rainforest Maths website, the math dictionary, and the short videos and animated examples) also add to its value.

-While I realize suscribing to Mathletics is not financially possible for all parents to do, I still wish that each child and parent would get at least an opportunity to see how much a well-built computer learning environment can boost children's math skills.
-You can arrange for a free 5-day trial by emailing or call toll free 1.866.387.9139 to receive a username and password.
-This trial gives you an unrestricted access to the student center only.
+While I realize suscribing to Mathletics is not financially possible for all parents to do, I still wish that each child and parent would see how much a well-built computer learning environment can boost children's math skills.
+Mathletics has a 10-day free trial (at http://west.trial.mathletics.com/, which allows everyone to have that opportunity.

 Mathletics.com online math practice system.
 Subscriptions: $59/year with a 10-day money back guarantee.